 Recently distracted by the arrival of her and Jamie´s second son, Magnus, Isabel Dalhousie - philanthropic editor of the Review of Applied Ethics - is anxious.
 The next issue of the Review is far from ready, her eldest, Charlie, is jealous, and their housekeeper, Grace, has an officious approach to childcare.
 With some relief, Isabel returns to helping out at her niece Cat´s delicatessen, where surely the most taxing duty is the preparation of sandwiches.
 It´s not long before Isabel´s helpful, philosophical nature draws her into customers´ problems, specifically that of ambitious, self-proclaimed matchmaker, Bea Shandon.
 Bea has staged a potentially dangerous liaison involving enigmatic plastic surgeon, Tony MacUspaig, who may not be quite who he claims to be - and Isabel´s help is required in getting to the truth of the matter.
 Good-hearted Isabel proceeds with her usual thorough attention to task, and on Bea´s advice talks to her friend Rob, a trustworthy regular on Bea´s dinner party circuit, and known to have deep suspicions about MacUspaig.
 It becomes clear, however, that Rob has an agenda of his own and Isabel is now contending with that, along with a mysterious medical condition of Jamie´s and some frustrating dead ends when it comes to Bea´s predicament.
 When the truth finally reveals itself, Isabel must conclude that along with MacUspaig, Bea, Jamie - and even Cat - she herself is not immune to misunderstandings, or the neurotic fantasies that arise from keeping secrets . . .

-From noted evolutionary biologist and the author of Evolution for Everyone comes a paradigm-changing new look at how we can apply evolutionary theory to our social and cultural institutions.
-Charles Darwin´s vision of evolution was so broad that he wrote ´´There is grandeur in this view of life´´ in the concluding paragraph of On the Origin of Species.
-By the 1970´s, the Darwinian revolution was sufficiently complete that the geneticist Theodosius Dobzhansky wrote ´´nothing in biology makes sense except in the light of evolution.´´ Yet, according to David Sloan Wilson, the Darwinian revolution won´t be truly complete until it makes sense of everything associated with the words ´´human´´, ´´culture,´´ and ´´policy.´´ In a series of engaging stories--from the breeding of hens, to the timing of cataract surgeries, to the organization of an automobile plant--Wilson shows how an evolutionary worldview provides a practical toolkit for understanding not only genetic evolution, but also the fast-paced changes impacting our world and ourselves.
-What emerges is an incredibly empowering argument: If we can become wise managers of evolutionary processes, we can solve the problems of our age at all scales--from the efficacy of our groups, to our wellbeing as individuals, to our stewardship of the planet earth.
+It is widely understood that Charles Darwin´s theory of evolution completely revolutionized the study of biology.
+Yet, according to David Sloan Wilson, the Darwinian revolution won´t be truly complete until it is applied more broadly-to everything associated with the words ´´human,´´ ´´culture,´´ and ´´policy.´´ In a series of engaging and insightful examples-from the breeding of hens to the timing of cataract surgeries to the organization of an automobile plant-Wilson shows how an evolutionary worldview provides a practical tool kit for understanding not only genetic evolution but also the fast-paced changes that are having an impact on our world and ourselves.
+What emerges is an incredibly empowering argument: If we can become wise managers of evolutionary processes, we can solve the problems of our age at all scales-from the efficacy of our groups to our well-being as individuals to our stewardship of the planet Earth.